Bianchi Type-$V$ cosmology in $f(R,T)$ gravity with $\Lambda(T)$: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, India for providing facility \& support during a visit where part of this work was done.
 A. Pradhan gratefully acknowledges the financial support by University Grants Commission, New Delhi, India under the research grant (Project F.No.
 41-899/2012(SR)).
+The authors also thank Prof. V. Sahni and Prof. S. G. Ghosh for helpful discussions.